NuriaNaranjo/FixYourRain/README.md

 Take in account the output data have been transformated following these chenges:
 *	Data relocated in columns.
-*	Units changed: from thents of mm to mm.
+*	Units changed: from tenths of mm to mm.
 *	Negative data have been replace by 0.

 ## 6. Treat output data to be able to explore and explote it